-In chapter 2, we asked whether it made financial sense to go to college, assuming we had the money our education expenses.
-Let's revisit that question assuming we must borrow the money to pay for school.
-Recall our assumptions.
+In chapter 2, we asked whether it made financial sense to go to college, assuming we had the money today to cover our education expenses.
+Let's revisit that question assuming we have to borrow the money to pay for school.
+Recall our assumptions based on data from 2022.